Christian Community Development

 Fellowship

-A Christian missionary agency supported by independent Christian churches
+A Christian missionary agency supported by churches of the associated

 Cornerstone Forum